techidaily/site-discover-cloud/source/_posts/transforming-multimedia-content-effortless-cross-platform-video-conversion-with-winx-mobile-video-converter.md

 <img height="0" width="0" src="https://bluettius.sjv.io/i/5597632/2139120/17108" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+### Is DVD higher quality than streaming?

+Yes.
+DVDs typically have SD resolutions.
+In contrast, streaming services can offer resolutions up to 4K Ultra HD (3840x2160 pixels) or even higher.
+This means that streaming services can provide significantly sharper and more detailed images compared to DVDs.
+Meanwhile, streaming services allow access to a wide range of movies, TV shows, documentaries, and original productions compared to DVDs.

+### Will upscaled DVD provide better video quality?

+Upscaling a DVD can improve its visual quality to some extent, but it won't magically turn it into high-definition or 4K quality.
+When you upscale a DVD to a higher resolution, you're essentially stretching the existing pixels to fill the larger screen size.
+While this can result in a modest improvement in image quality, especially on smaller displays, it won't match the level of detail and clarity of true HD or 4K content.

+Therefore, when you try to upscale DVD resolution, try starting at a little higher resolution, such as 640P or 720P.

 ##  Q2\.
 How to Make Standard DVDs Look Better on an HDTV?